Malabar rebellion: Message to Friends of Freedom for India

 "They established the Khilafat Raj, crowned a King, murdered and plundered abundantly, and killed or drove away all Hindus who would not apostatise.
 Somewhere about a lakh people were driven from their homes with nothing but the clothes they had on, stripped of everything."

-Here is the text of Resolution No. 3 of the Ahmedabad session of the INC, where Gandhiji was appointed as its sole executive authority, on 24 December 1921, in connection with the Moplah Riots:
+Here is the text of Resolution No. 3 of the Ahmedabad session of the INC, where Mahatma Gandhi was appointed as its sole executive authority, on 24 December 1921, in connection with the Moplah Riots:

 The Congress expresses its firm conviction that the Moplah disturbance was not due to the Non-Co-operation or the Khilafat movement, especially as the...Khilafat preachers were denied access to the affected parts by the District authorities for six months before the disturbance, but is due to causes wholly unconnected with the two movements and that the outbreak would not have occurred had the message of non-violence been allowed to reach them.
 Nevertheless, this Congress...is of the opinion that the...disturbance in Malabar could have been prevented by the Government of Madras accepting the proffered assistance of Maulana Yakub Hassan...

 Here the rebuttal of D.V.
 Gundappa to INC's statement: